patelmp/Group13-SENG8071-Midterm-Assignment/README.md

 ('John', 'Doe', 'john.doe@example.com', '123-456-7890', '123 Main St, Anytown, USA'),
 ('Jane', 'Smith', 'jane.smith@example.com', '123-456-7891', '456 Elm St, Anytown, CHINA');

--- Here is the project question answer which is asked by our professor and its part our project.
+-- Here is the project question answer which is asked by our professor and is part of our project.
 -- As a the last part was tested by me (Mahendra Patel) -- Q.1 Power writers (authors) with more than 10 books in the same genre published within the last 10 years.
 -- Answer: -